Gene-therapy research

 August 2017: tisagenlecleucel

-For B-cell precursor acute lymphoblastic leukemia
+Initially approved for B-cell precursor acute lymphoblastic leukemia

 October 2017: axicabtagene ciloleucel

-For relapsed or refractory large B-cell lymphoma
+Initially approved for relapsed or refractory large B-cell lymphoma

 December 2017: voretigene neparvovec-rzyl

-For inherited retinal disease
+Initially approved for inherited retinal disease

-May 2019: onasemnogene abeparvovec
+May 2019: onasemnogene abeparvovec-xioi

-For spinal muscular atrophy (type I)
+Initially approved for spinal muscular atrophy

 July 2020: brexucabtagene autoleucel

-For relapsed or refractory mantle cell lymphoma
+Initially approved for relapsed or refractory mantle cell lymphoma

 February 2021: lisocabtagene maraleucel

-For relapsed or refractory large B-cell lymphoma
+Initially approved for relapsed or refractory large B-cell lymphoma

 March 2021: idecabtagene vicleucel

-For relapsed or refractory multiple myeloma after four or more prior lines of therapy
+Initially approved for relapsed or refractory multiple myeloma after four or more prior lines of therapy

 August 2022: betibeglogene autotemcel

-For β-thalassemia requiring regular red blood cell (RBC) transfusion
+Initially approved for β-thalassemia requiring regular red blood cell (RBC) transfusion

 November 2022: etranacogene dezaparvovec-drlb

-For hemophilia B (congenital Factor IX deficiency)
+Initially approved for hemophilia B (congenital Factor IX deficiency)

 December 2022: nadofaragene firadenovec-vncg

-For high-risk Bacillus Calmette-Guérin (BCG)-unresponsive non-muscle invasive bladder cancer (NMIBC) with carcinoma in situ (CIS) with or without papillary tumors
+Initially approved for high-risk Bacillus Calmette-Guérin (BCG)-unresponsive non-muscle invasive bladder cancer (NMIBC) with carcinoma in situ (CIS) with or without papillary tumors

 April 2023: omidubicel-onlv

-For hematologic malignancies that are planned for umbilical cord blood transplantation following myeloablative conditioning
+Initially approved for hematologic malignancies that are planned for umbilical cord blood transplantation following myeloablative conditioning

 Discover the history of gene therapy